With a huge majority of women wearing the wrong size bra, have you ever considered that you might be one of them?

 4. You have unnecessary bulge

 Back bulge is caused by the band being too tight.
 Additionally, if you appear to be “spilling” out of your bra or have bulge at the top of your cups, your bra size is too small.
 Some styles of bras, like push-up bras, include more padding which can cause additional bulge at the top of your breasts.
-You may need to go up a cup size to avoid this.
+You may need to go up a cup size to avoid this, or try a different style of bra for your breast shape.

 5. You have “underboob” when lifting your arms